bikegcy/mock-netflix/README.md

 In this page there are 2 types of lists: My Lists and Recommendation Litsts.
 You can remove a film from your lists and add a film to the lists by clicking the button when the mouse is hovering on the film.

+Before running the project, please make sure that you have all the dependencies.
+You can run **npm insatll** to get all the required dependencies.

 ## Available Scripts

 In the project directory, you can run: